space-wizards/docs/src/en/server-hosting/setting-up-ss14-watchdog.md

 ### 1. Check Prerequisites

 You need to have:
-+ .NET 6 SDK
++ .NET 8 SDK
-+ ASP .NET Core 6 Runtime
++ ASP .NET Core 8 Runtime

-Both of these can be found at the [.NET 6 download page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Both of these can be found at the [.NET 8 download page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-On Linux/MacOS use your favourite package manager (apt, dnf, pacman, brew etc)
+On Linux/MacOS use your favourite package manager (apt, dnf, pacman, brew etc) according to [Microsoft's installation instructions](https://learn.microsoft.com/en-us/dotnet/core/install/linux).

 ### 2. Build